-20 SENATOR CORKER.
+Senator CORKER.
 Okay.
-Do you believe that they are agreeing to all their
+Do you believe that they are agreeing to all their obligations in the JPOA?

-21 obligations in the JPOA?
+Ms. Sherman.
+I do, and the IAEA has verified, which is even

-Ms. SHERMAN: I do, and the IAEA has verified, which is even more importantthan my judgment.
+more important than my judgment.

-SENATOR CORKER.
-So one of the areas where we have disputed this - and we have talked about it a little bit back and forth - is they agreed, there was an agreement that they were not going to export more than one million barrels per day.
+Senator CORKER.
+So one of the areas where we have disputed this-and we have talked about it a little bit back and forth-is they agreed, there was an agreement that they were not going to export more than 1 million barrels per day.
 They are above that number, significantly above that number.
-I guess I just ask the question, if they are significantly above the number they have agreed to, how are they in agreement with the JPOA?
+I guess I would just ask the question, if they are significantly above the number they have agreed to, how are they in agreement with the JPOA?
 We believe they are at 1.4 million.
 I think you can verify that to be sure, I think.
 So how are they in agreement?

-5 Ms. SHERMAN: Well, actually, Senator, I talked with our experts yesterday about 6 this because I imagined that it would get asked today, and it is our assessment, having 7 most of the data, though not having the last 20 days of July yet, that we will be within 8 range of 1 to 1.1 million barrels per day, which is what in fact we had said would be the 9 aggregate amount.
+Ms. Sherman.
+Well, actually, Senator, I talked with our experts yesterday about this because I imagined that it would get asked today, and it is our assessment, having most of the data, though not having the last 20 days of July yet, that we will be within range of 1 to 1.1 million barrels per day, which is what, in fact, we had said would be the aggregate amount.